learnbyexample/cli-computing/Command_Line_Introduction.md

 * **Terminal** text input/output environment
 * `cat /etc/shells` to know which shells are available
 * `echo "$SHELL"` to know which is your login-shell
-* The **bash** shell is used throughout this material, which is usually the default shell on most distros

 <br>
 ### <a name="command-help"></a>Command Help

 * `man man` get help about manual pages
 	* usually displayed using `less` command, press `q` key to quit the man page and `h` key to get help
-	* for GNU/Linux commands, use the `info` command to get more detailed manual
+	* for GNU/Linux commands, the `info` command has more detailed documentation
 * `man bash` manual page for `bash`
 	* `gvim <(man bash)` open the manual page in text editor instead of displaying in terminal
 * `man -k printf` search manual pages for `printf`